For interpretation of this policy, please Contact: Director, Parking & Transportation Services, 909.537.5912

 - FACULTY/STAFF COMPLIMENTARY PERMIT: CSUSB Faculty/Staff members are eligible for five complimentary permits per fiscal year for occasions where members have a valid permit on file, but have forgotten their parking permit.
 This permit is valid in spaces signed for faculty/staff or any general unmarked space throughout campus.

 - RETIRED FACULTY AND STAFF PERMIT: All retired campus employees who have worked a minimum of seven (7) years may request a Retiree Permit.
 Retiree permits are issued annually and are complimentary.
 A Retiree permit is only valid in a general un-marked space.
-A Retiree permit may ONLY be used by the retired employee and is non-transferable.
+A Retiree permit may ONLY be used by the retired employee and are non-transferable.
 A Retiree parking permit is subject to confiscation if used on campus and the retiree is not on campus.
 If confiscated another permit will not be issued for that fiscal year.

 - INVITED GUESTS & SERVICE/VENDOR PERMITS: Departments may request parking for individuals or entities in a contractual relationship with the University, visiting the campus for official business e.g. guest lecturer, contractors.
 Requests are made online by submitting the Invited Guest Permit Request Form.
 These permits cannot be issued to faculty, staff, or students to avoid payment of parking fees.